Quebec Autoroute 35: Future

-The Legault government confirmed that Autoroute 35 in the Montérégie region will be completed up to the Canada-US border by 2023.

-Phase III of the work aims to extend Highway 35 from Route 133 in Saint-Sébastien to the junction of Route 133 and chemin Champlain and du Moulin in Saint-Armand.
-An overpass has been built over Route 202 at Pike River, a bridge is being built over the Rivière-aux-Brochets, an interchange will be erected at the junction of Highway 35, Champlain Road and Route 133 at Saint-Armand and a roundabout will be built just to the northeast of that, at the intersection of Route 133 and Champlain and Moulin roads in Saint-Armand.

-Phase IV will complete the last 4.5km of the project between the intersection of Route 133 and Champlain and du Moulin Roads in Saint-Armand to the U.S. border.
+Phase IV would have completed 4.5 km of the project between the intersection of Route 133 and Champlain and du Moulin Roads in Saint-Armand to the U.S. border.
+However, this project was postponed after being removed from the 2025-2035 Quebec Infrastructure Plan by the Quebec Treasury Board due to budget cuts in March 2025.

-In addition, the interchange in Saint-Alexandre that was not built as part of Phase II of the extension, which had been planned for the location where Highway 227 crosses Highway 35 on Rang des Dussault, will be moved to the southeast to meet a re-routed Highway 227 that continues southwest from its current intersection at Rang des Soixante and Chemin de la Grande Ligne.
+In addition, the interchange in Saint-Alexandre that was not built as part of Phase II of the extension, which had been planned for the location where Highway 227 crosses Highway 35 on Rang des Dussault, and which was later planned to be moved to the southeast to meet a re-routed Highway 227 that continues southwest from its current intersection at Rang des Soixante and Chemin de la Grande Ligne, was cancelled after being removed from the 2025-2035 Quebec Infrastructure Plan by the Quebec Treasury Board due to budget cuts in March 2025.

-When completed, the length of A-35 will increase to 55 km.
+If completed, the length of A-35 would increase to 55 km.